gw-sc/gw-sc/README.md

 - 👋 Hi, I’m Grace!
-- 👀 I’m interested in becoming a Data Scientist <!-- - 📜 Data Analysis & Visualisations Certificate, University of Birmingham 2023 -->
+- 👀 I’m interested in becoming a Data Scientist
-- 🌱 I’m currently learning Data Analytics & Visualisation
+- 🌱 I’m currently looking for Data Analysis oppoprtunities
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me grace.cheuk@outlook.com

+- 📜 Data Analysis & Visualisations Certificate, University of Birmingham 2023
+-
 - 📚 This GitHub contains majority of my learning assignments in Data Analysis & Visualisations
 - 🧮 My Tableau work can be found [here](https://public.tableau.com/app/profile/grace.cheuk)